brianzelip/4in1/README.md

 ###Card games to get you talking &amp; laughing

-cards created by @buddytoledo
+- cards by @buddytoledo

-site created by @bzelip
+- site by @bzelip

+This is a recreation of the design on the box of cards.
+A little jarring no doubt, but responsive and an attempt at solving the break-a-page-up-into-four-equal-spaces challenge.